 Amtrak Stations overview

-Knowing what you may encounter on or next trip can help you prepare yourself and help you decide how to pack and set your expectations.
+Amtrak uses staffed and unstaffed stations, which could be platform stations without a building or shelter.
+Knowing what you may encounter on your next trip can help you prepare, decide how to pack, and set your expectations.
+Let’s quickly look at the types of Amtrak stations.

 Amtrak Stations: An Overview Podcast